• Skip to main content

 Tofu "Paneer"

-• Cut tofu into 1-inch cubes.
-Pat-dry with a paper towel or clean kitchen towel.
-Evenly distribute and mix nutritional yeast and salt to the tofu.
+• Cut the tofu into 1-inch cubes.
+Pat dry with a paper towel or clean kitchen towel to remove excess moisture.

 Palak (Spinach)